AviatrixSystems/Docs/HowTos/nextgentransit_for_azure.rst

 Azure Virtual WAN is another native architectural approach which can also provide transitive functionality.
 Aviatrix Transit can integrate with Azure Virtual WAN and is not covered in detail here.

-Aviatrix AVX Transit for Azure
+Aviatrix  Transit for Azure
 ---------------------------------------------------------------

-The Aviatrix AVX Transit for Azure is an architecture to interconnect multiple VNets and on-prem leveraging the hub and spoke deployment model while adding additional functionality and features.
+Aviatrix Transit for Azure is an architecture to interconnect multiple VNets and on-prem leveraging the hub and spoke deployment model while adding additional functionality and features.
 This deployment is shown in the diagram below.

 |nextgentransit_for_azure|